ShreyBiswas/GreyLiteratureClassifier/README.md

 ---

+### Manually Building (*sans* docker-compose)

+1. Again, start by moving the current working directory to `~/Grey Lit/GreyLiteratureClassifier/`, or the equivalent on your computer.

+2. Install the required packages using `pip install -r requirements.txt --extra-index-url https://pypi.nvidia.com`.
+This will install all necessary packages, including the modified FastFit version.  \
+    FastFit should be installed from [my modified repository](https://github.com/ShreyBiswas/fastfit) with fixes and improvements - `requirements.txt` has this set up, so just using it should handle this.

+3. From here, you can use the command line like usual to run the `.sh` or `.py` files, or start editing them, or delve into the `.ipynb` notebooks.

-### File Structure & Model Levels
+## File Structure & Model Levels

 The entire workflow is split into levels.
+Most folders follow this scheme (e.g in saving models corresponding to a specific level).

 - **Unprocessed** data is raw data, downloaded or scraped.
 - **Preprocessing** cleans *Unprocessed* data to produce *Level-0.5* data in Pandas' JSON format.